cetz-package/cetz/manual.typ

 content((name: "circle", anchor: 3.14), box(fill: white, $ p = 3.14 $))
 ```

-Note, that not all elements provide angle or distance based anchors!

 == Tangent
 This system allows you to compute the point that lies tangent to a shape.
 In detail, consider an element and a point.
 Now draw a straight line from the point so that it "touches" the element (more formally, so that it is _tangent_ to this element).
 The point where the line touches the shape is the point referred to by this coordinate system.